 Non-employee directors receive an annual fee of \$10,000 for service on the Board of Directors and an additional annual fee of \$4,000 for service on one or more committees of the Board of Directors.
 Dr. Douglas receives \$15,000 (in lieu of the \$10,000 annual fee which the other non-employee directors receive) for serving as Chairman of the Board of Directors.
 Additionally, he received an option to purchase 10,000 shares of common stock upon becoming Chairman.
 This option vests 25% on the first anniversary of the date of grant, with the remaining shares vesting quarterly over three years.
 All fees are paid on or about February 15 following the year during which services were rendered.
 Directors are reimbursed for their expenses for each meeting attended.
 Under the 1992 Directors' Stock Plan, options to purchase a total of 202,500 shares of Common Stock were granted to non-employee directors.
 Under the Stock Incentive Plan, as amended, each new non-employee director of the Company, on the date of his or her election to the Board, will receive an option to purchase 20,000 shares of Common Stock at the fair market value on the date of grant.
 These options will generally vest 25% on the first anniversary of the date of grant, with the remaining shares vesting quarterly over three years.
-Each non-employee director who has served on the Board for at least six months on the date of each of the Company's regular annual meetings also receives an annual grant of an option to purchase 12,500 shares which shall become exercisable in full on the date of the regular annual meeting of stockholders following the date of grant.
-The Chairman of the Board of Directors also receives an annual grant of an option to purchase 20,000 shares (in lieu of the 12,500 shares which the other non-employee director receive) which shall also become exercisable in full on the date of grant to non-employee directors.
-The Board of Directors may provide discretionary grants to non-employee directors.
-Under the Stock
+Each non-employee director who has served on the Board for at least is months on the date of each of the Company's regular annual meetings also receives an annual grant of an option to purchase 12,500 shares which shall become exercisable in full on the date of the regular annual meeting of stockholders following the date of grant.
+The Chairman of the Board of Directors also receives an annual grant of an option to purchase 20,000 shares (in lieu of the 12,500 shares which the other non-employee directors receive) which shall also become exercisable in full on the date of the regular annual meeting of stockholders following the date of grant.
+Of the shares available under the Stock Incentive Plan, no more than 30% in the aggregate are